TaylorPlovanich/MART341-WebDesignHomework/Assignment8/README.md

 - **Video 1**: I included a video element that plays a short wildlife documentary clip.
 This allows users to visually engage with the nature theme in a dynamic way.

 ## 5. Iframe Element
-- **Iframe 1**: I embedded an <iframe> to show an interactive map of Montanato find wildlife locations and sighting areas.
+- **Iframe 1**: I embedded an <iframe> to show an interactive map of Montana to find wildlife locations and sighting areas.
 Right now, it's just a general map of Montana.

 ## 6. Class
 - **Class 1**: I created a .media-section class to style the entire media section of the page, making it easier to apply uniform padding, margins, and background colors to the audio and video elements.